elicia4/linux_notes/misc/bg_fg.md

     %1

+You can *resume** the program's execution in the background with the `bg`
+command:

+    bg %1

 Background jobs are the jobs you can't see, the foreground jobs are the ones that are right before your eyes.

+It is also worth noting that running GUI programs from the CLI can be very useful, since you might be able to see error messages that would otherwise be invisible.